 # Production standards are baked in

-This hierarchy works because it matches how teams actually think about infrastructure.
+This hierarchy works because it lines up with how teams actually think about infrastructure.

 version: Constrains the module version, ensuring stability.